Tech, Device, and Data Co : Study Concept

 open drawer

-• How will data be monitored?
+• How will data visibility be maintained across sites, EDC, sponsors, and partners?

-• What is the change management plan/strategy?
+• What is the change management strategy, and how will it be maintained throughout the study?

 What aspects of the study concept should they inform?